alan-turing-institute/environmental-ds-book/book/publishing/about/notebooks-technologies.md

 ## Review
 The interaction between authors and reviewers in the notebook repository is facilitated through [ReviewNB](https://www.reviewnb.com/), a third-party plugin in GitHub for displaying and commenting Jupyter Notebooks.
-Sharing and viewing the content is much easier and faster than with any other platform e.g. Binder or GitHub recent feature that renders Jupyter Notebook rich diffs on (see [here](https://blog.reviewnb.com/github-not-rendering-interactive-notebook-widgets/)).
+Sharing and viewing the content is faster in ReviewNB than with any other online platform e.g. Binder.
+Also, it easily renders Jupyter Notebook rich diffs than GitHub (see [here](https://blog.reviewnb.com/github-not-rendering-interactive-notebook-widgets/)).
 The inline review comments interface is useful and user-friendly.
 While it supports major visualisation libraries and interactive widgets, it does not render certain libraries for interactive charts and plots e.g. [Bokeh](https://github.com/bokeh/bokeh).